-Resume with cover letter and demo to: Ian Pickus. email@example.com.
-No calls please
+Email cover letter, resume and demo to email@example.com.
+No calls please.

-The overall goal of WAMC/Northeast Public Radio is to provide programming as varied as the human experience.
-Our mission is to serve the public by preparing and presenting non-profit and non-commercial educational, instructional and cultural radio and live programs that celebrate the diversity of our broadcast and live audience.
-Our two discrete program streams provide a unique blend of national and regional news and information, opinion and commentary, artistic, cultural, and musical programming to listeners in portions of seven Middle Atlantic and New England states.
+The overall goal of WAMC is to provide programming as varied as the human experience.
+Our mission is to serve the public by preparing and presenting non-profit and non-commercial educational, instructional, and cultural radio and live programs that celebrate the diversity of our broadcast and live audience.
+Our two discrete program streams provide a unique blend of national and regional news and information, opinion and commentary, artistic, cultural, and musical programming to listeners in portions of seven states.
 We continue to produce and invest in programs that offer diverse perspectives on important issues.